FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 3. Fluorescence

-Fluorescence is a type of photoluminescence in which the spin state of the electron relaxes back into the ground state, and a photon is emitted.
-Therefore it is represented by a straight line.
 The spin state of the electron stays the same from the excited state to the ground state, so this is a singlet-singlet transition (S1 → S0).
-This is an allowed transition so fluorescence often occurs a very short time after the electron is excited.
-Fluorescence can be measured with optical spectroscopy if this transition energy is between 1.1 - 3.8 eV.
+This is an allowed transition, so fluorescence often occurs a very short time after the electron is excited.

 4. Internal conversion

-Internal conversion is a type of non-radiative emission, where an electron moves from a higher energy excited state, to a lower energy excited state.
+Internal conversion is a type of non-radiative emission, where an electron moves from a higher energy excited state to a lower energy excited state.
 This occurs when the vibrational modes of different electronic levels overlap.
 No photon is emitted and the electrons spin state remains the same throughout the transition.

 5. Intersystem crossing